saltukalakus/auth0-show-rules-on-clients/README.md

 function (user, context, callback) {
     if (context.clientName !== 'Client1ToBlackList') {
         // Writing rule logic after this line literally means, apply the rule to all clients
         // other than Client1ToBlackList.
-However, extension will incorrectly think that this rule is applied
+Extension will incorrectly think that this rule
-        // only to Client1ToBlackList
+        // is applied only to client with name 'Client1ToBlackList'

         return callback(null, user, context);
     }

-    // Returns without any rule action

     callback(null, user, context);
 }